BarbyKelly/project-5/README.md

 - Registered Site User may save items for later, or as their favorites, to access these under their account
 - Registered User is notified of saved items in their cart when they return to the website

+- 'How To...?' page to include videos related to Photos, Photography
 - Improved Descriptions for all products, to improve search for Users, and add more keywords
 - Add an option to search Art and Photos by special celebrations: Easter, Christmas, Halloween, Birthday, Anniversary, Valentine's Day etc.
   (with improved Descriptions, this option will work, like now when looking for Winter, rainbow)